Promises and Secrets

 "Be careful not to practice your righteousness in front of others to be seen by them.
 If you do, you will have no reward from your Father in heaven."
 (Matt 6:1)

 Wait.
 What was that word that John used in 1:8?
 "Worked"?
+And, a little later in the verse, there was that word "rewarded".
 Everyone says that we earn nothing by "works"!
 If that's the case, what is John speaking about here?
 Not the works of doing the law, we know that we cannot work our way to God.
 He comes to us.
 However, when we do what Jesus commanded, we show Him that we got His message and our "works" are the efforts to pass the word to our neighbors.
 While doing this, we cannot overlook the need to stay in the will of God.
+How convincing would we be if we gave someone the gospel, then stole some money as we left?
+Because, remember, the law supposedly doesn't apply to us!
 Sometimes, that takes work to stay away from the ways of the world, but still work within it.

 But, after all, that is the main point.
 When we study, we need to have a word that will guide us, not allow us to ignore all the signs and get ourselves outside the will of God.
 The believing (Messianic) Jews still have that, and we can still get it by realizing that God opened the way for the Gentiles to be included with, not to replace, them.
 All that is required is that we believe what the words of Jesus Himself actually say: